 In addition to the board, we have an Audit & Supervisory Board to enhance auditing controls.
 We also have an executive system in place to separate operational functions from managerial decision-making and oversight functions to enable quicker decisions.

-The board of directors meets once a month in principle; it convened 13 times in FY 2023.
+The board of directors meets once a month in principle; it convened 13 times in FY 2024 with seven directors attending in full.
+(The remaining director was newly appointed to the board in June and only attended meetings conducted during his term of office, 10 in all.)
 At board meetings, matters stipulated by law and the Articles of Incorporation as well as important company matters governed by board regulations are brought up for discussion and review in a planned and comprehensive manner.
 Since FY 2018, pre-meeting sessions have also been held to explain key agenda points and industry-specific sales strategies or engage non-executive directors in various discussions to deepen their understanding of the company's business and operations.

 In January 2020, we changed how the board is chaired, electing a non-executive internal director familiar with internal affairs rather than having a rotating chairmanship.
 The intent of this change was for the board chair to set relevant and timely meeting agendas and drive collaboration between executives and external directors to help the board function more competently and responsibly in making major business decisions and providing management oversight.
 From April 2021, we elected an external director to chair the board to further enhance its oversight function and strengthen governance.